Code Review Best Practices from SmartBear

 • be clear what the goals are, and what you expect from reviewers

-• give reviewers a checklist to ensure reviews are consistent
+• give reviewers a checklist to ensure consistent reviews

 2. Include Everyone in the Code Review Process